BjornKennethHolmstrom/TiTo/README.md

 ## Features

+### 1. **Core User Experience (UX) Features**
    - Clean three-column layout for easy navigation
-- Create and manage multiple projects
+   - Multi-lingual support
+   - Dark mode
+   - Support for screen reader (tested with Orca on Linux Mint)
+   - Support for keyboard navigation (tested in Chrome on Linux Mint)
+   - Help modal
+   - Info icon for quick access to app information and links

+### 2. **Core Time Tracking Features**
    - Start, pause, and stop a timer for active time tracking
    - Add manual time entries
+   - View and edit time entries with custom date and time inputs
+   - Create and manage multiple projects
    - Drag-and-drop interface for reordering projects and time entries

-- View and edit time entries with custom date and time inputs
+### 3. **Time Entry Management**
    - Paginated time entries list with customizable entries per page (5, 10, 20, 30, custom, or all)
    - Editable page number for quick navigation through time entries

+### 4. **Reporting and Visualization**
    - Charts displaying time spent on different projects:
      - Overall time distribution
      - Time spent in selected date ranges
-- Monthly or weekly reports with export to CSV, PDF or markdown
+   - Monthly or weekly reports with export to CSV, PDF, or markdown
    - Date range selection for detailed data analysis

+### 5. **Technical and Functional Features**
    - Local data storage using IndexedDB
-- Import/Export functionality for database backup and transfer
+   - Import/Export of database from/into .JSON-file for backup and transfer
+   - Offline functionality - works entirely in the browser

+### 6. **Technical Stack**
    - Built with vanilla JavaScript, HTML, and CSS
-- Offline functionality - works entirely in the browser
-- Info icon for quick access to app information and links
-- Support for screen readers
-- Multi-lingual support
-- Help modal

 ## Getting Started